amfoda/amfoda.github.io/content/_index.md

           description: |2-

-              * Extracting total and differential crosssection of the 𝜔𝜋 photoproduction
+              * Extracting total and differential crosssection of the &omega;&pi; photoproduction
-              * Developing software to: monitor gain drifts and radiation damage in Barrel Calorimeter, simulate and analyze the 𝜔𝜋 decay channel in angular moments and partial waves bases
+              * Developing software to: monitor gain drifts and radiation damage in Barrel Calorimeter, simulate and analyze the &omega;&pi; decay channel in angular moments and partial waves bases

         - title: Teaching Assistant
           company: University of Regina